What is a hashtag?

 Hashtags give you immense opportunities of delivering and making a message reach to a wider audience.
 You can create a new hashtag based on the idea of your campaign or use the trending ones.
 Read below some important rules on how to use hashtags.

-- Don’t spam your audience, use relevant hashtags
+- Don’t spam your audience, use of hashtags that are releavantis important

 Using unrelated hashtag can lead to low engagement and it can also degrade your position if someone reports it as the misleading content.